chauhannaman98/MedFixture/README.md

 5. Make sure you have database(`database.db`) file in the directory.

-5. Run `master.py` from terminal/command prompt from the .
+5. :man_technologist: Run `master.py` from terminal/command prompt from the .
 ```sh
 python3 master.py
 ```